Teh Cheang Wan: Suicide

-After receiving the letter, Lee called Teh's family, asking if a doctor had been there to certify his death, and was informed that Teh's personal physician Dr Charles Toh had been called.
+After receiving the letter, Lee called Teh's family, asking if a doctor had been there to certify his death, and was informed that Teh's personal physician Charles Toh had been called.
 According to Lee, the family expressed a wish for Teh's body to be cremated without any delay from autopsy.
 Lee asked his cabinet secretary Wong Chooi Sen and Deputy Prime Minister Goh Chok Tong to visit Teh's family, and to call him once Dr Toh had examined the death.
 At 10.20 am, Dr Toh pronounced Teh's death and could not certify that Teh's death was by natural causes.
 Lee visited the family shortly after the examination, at about 11 am.
 By the evening, the body had been sent for autopsy, and Lee was informed by the Permanent Secretary for Health that Teh had died of an overdose of amytal barbiturate.
 On 20 January 1987, the State Coroner returned a verdict of suicide due to an overdose of amytal barbiturate.

 Lee Kuan Yew responded with a condolence letter after ascertaining the cause of his death with Ministry of Health, recognising his role in helping modernise the construction industry, speed up the building of expressways, and lessen traffic jams.
 Lee stressed that "there is no way a Minister can avoid investigations, and a trial if there is evidence to support one."

 However, there was a subsequent investigation into the matter due to concerns by opposition MP Chiam See Tong.
 In December 1987, the findings of the Commission of Inquiry were presented to the President of Singapore, however, they were not released to the public until the end the year.
 The entire probe lasted 31 months.